 AMD does make a strong case as far as longevity.
-Their AM5 platform will be supported until at least 2025, whereas Intel’s LGA 1700 socket will most likely be replaced in 2023.
+AM5 will be supported until at least 2025, whereas Intel’s LGA 1700 socket will most likely be replaced in 2023.
 This means no drop-in upgrades for Raptor Lake users.
 Conversely, AM5 should support two to three new Ryzen releases, which will significantly include the 7000X3D series.
 AMD has unveiled three of these chips to be released in February 2023.
 The Ryzen 9 7950X3D boasts a combined L2 and L3 cache of 144MB, which looks very promising for gaming performance.

 Mid-End AM5 combo: $789